nopeekcvpr/nopeekcvpr.github.io/index.md

 <a href=""><img src="nopeekcvpr.github.io/title.png" align="left" height="325" width="600"> </a>

-This tutorial presents different methods for protecting confidential data on clients while still allowing servers to train models.
+<p align="left">This tutorial presents different methods for protecting confidential data on clients
+while still allowing servers to train models.
 In particular, we focus on distributed deep learning approaches under the constraint that local data sources of clients (e.g. photos on phones or medical images at hospitals) are not allowed to be shared with the server or amongst other